Click Here for Our Recommended Antivirus for Your Device

 This lava undergoes the process of solidification, where the lava cools down and forms crystals which further form the fine-grained rocks out of a volcanic eruption.

-The lava cools down quickly but forms crystals as long as the heat is evoking from the chest of the volcano.
+The lava cools down quickly but forms crystals as long as the heat is evoked from the chest of the volcano.

 The formation of plutonic rocks is one step ahead of volcanic rocks.
-They are formed when there is an insertion of hot volcanic lava between other rocks pressured under the depth of the earth’s surface.
+They are formed when hot volcanic lava is inserted between other rocks pressured under the depth of the earth’s surface.

 Comparison Table